Inclusion and Diversity

 Recognizing the distress, Texas State sought to reinforce its message and unwavering commitment to listening, improving, and acting so that this past does not define our future.
 We recognize that the path to inclusive excellence will be as varied as the faculty, staff, and students who make up our vibrant institution.
 Indeed, members of the university community have already forged pathways through crucial conversations, new staff positions, artistic displays, dialogue sessions, demonstrations, process improvements, poetry, music, and other forms of expression.

 Texas State is guided by a commitment to shared values, including a spirit of inclusiveness, the free exchange of ideas, and a sense of community.
 To achieve these ideals, we strive for all members of the university community to feel welcome, embrace a diversity of people and ideas, and ensure that all voices are heard.
-In addition to many other projects across campus, the Office of the Provost is pleased to highlight these initiatives:
+In addition to many other projects across campus, the Office of the Provost is pleased to highlight the following initiatives.
+For information on the university's widespread efforts and engagements, please visit: https://inclusion.txstate.edu/

 In July 2018, Dr. Scott Bowman, associate professor of criminal justice, was named the special assistant.
 Through collaboration with Faculty Development, Faculty and Academic Resources, the Office of Equity and Inclusion, and many other groups, Dr. Bowman develops programs that facilitate an inclusive academic climate, promote the recruitment and advancement of all faculty, and ensure fairness in policies and practices that affect faculty.